glushchenko-aleksandr/Incidents/README.md

 ```

 Open config.js in your favourite text editor. :)
 Change your-servicenow-host and your-servicenow-password placeholders to correct ones.
 If you don't have hostname and password you can navigate to (https://developer.servicenow.com) and request personal developer instance.
-You can use instance host and password to test project.
+You can use instance host and password to run project.

 ```bash
 npm install